dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 ## 4. Creating Employee-Alert Assignments

 Now that we have a table of alerts, we provide capabilities for employees to request assignments and check what they are supposed to be working on.
-First, we'll define a database transaction that accepts the name of an employee and current time.
+First, we define a database transaction that accepts the name of an employee and current time.
 It covers the following cases:

 1. if an employee is looking for a new alert assignment, try to find one and return whether a new assignment is made
-2. if an employee has an existing assignment - simply return the current expiration time
+2. if an employee has an existing assignment - simply return the current assignment

 In all cases, if the employee does not exist (first time on duty) - add them to the `employees` table.
-Return the status of the assignment - the alert details and how much time is remaining.

 First we create a few auxiliary structures:
 ```typescript